What Should A Home Inspection Cost?

 - Insurance – E&O and liability insurance are required to operate as a home inspector in Alberta.
 Costs vary , but usually can expect insurance costs to be in the low thousands per year with a clean history and rising significantly if your home inspector has any claims in their history.

 - Training – There are a number of training facilities and online courses to take a certified home inspection course.
 Alberta has strict requirements for courses that must be passed and meet a minimum continuing education requirement per year to keep their license.
 Home inspection certification training can cost in the low to mid thousands of dollars.

 So what is usually the difference between a $300 home inspection and a $600 home inspection?

-A $300 inspection will not include an infrared inspection, will not include all of the above warranties and will take less than two hours to complete because they will cut some corners and not inspect everything.
+A $300 inspection will not include an infrared inspection, will not be conducted by a Master Inspector and will take less than two hours to complete because they will cut some corners and not inspect everything.
 Also someone offering these kind of prices might not have proper training, the required insurance and little experience.

 What to expect from a $600 home inspection.
 Infrared inspection with a quality camera usually is included in this price point as well your inspection will take three to four hours to complete.
 Your inspector will have the required insurance and training and include all the above warranties.

 There can be some optional add on costs to a home inspection and these can include:

 - Asbestos Inspection $400 and up